xwmx/dotfiles/Readme.markdown

 3. add a `~/bin` directory if one is not already present,
 4. and add a `~/.bindlerc` configuration file.

-Use the [`bindle`](https://github.com/alphabetum/bindle) tool to experiment with linking files into your environment and experimenting. `bindle` commands can be discovered by running `bindle help`.
+Use the [`bindle`](https://github.com/alphabetum/bindle) tool to experiment with linking files into your environment. `bindle` commands can be discovered by running `bindle help`.

 ### Linux